germanoeich/nirn-proxy/CONFIG.md

 Format: Command separated list of **user id** and limit combo, separated by `:` and with no spaces at all.
 Don't use application ids.
 Example: `392827169497284619:100,227115752396685313:80`

-##### RATELIMIT_ABORT_AFTER
-Amount of seconds a request should wait for ratelimits befor aborting. `-1` means the request will never abort and `0` means the request will abort in the event of any form of ratelimiting.
-The value may be larger than a single ratelimit window.

-Default: -1 (no aborting)

 ## Unstable env vars
 Collection of env vars that may be removed at any time, mainly used for Discord introducing new behaviour on their edge api versions